-STEP 2 - HEARING (SDCL § 27A-11A-5)
+STEP 2: HEARING (SDCL § 27A-11A-5)

-A copy of the petition and notice of hearing shall be served upon the person prior to the hearing.
+A copy of the petition and notice of hearing shall be personally served by the sheriff or a constable, not a party to the action that is specifically designated by the board on the person prior to the hearing.
 The notice will include:

 - 1. Time, date and place of hearing; - 2.
 The right to be represented by an attorney retained by the person or appointed by the board chair; - 3.
-Notice of examination by a QMHP within 24-hours; - 4.
-The QMHP and the defense lawyer have access to the individual's medication records; and

-5. The right to obtain an additional examination, paid for by the individual unless indigent.
+Notice of the 24-hour examination by a QMHP; - 4.
+The QMHP and the defense lawyer have access to the individual's medication records; and - 5.
+The right to obtain an additional examination, paid for by the individual unless indigent.

-The hearing will take place in the county courthouse or such other place as the CBMI chair may designate with due regard to the rights, safety, and comfort of the person.
+The hearing will take place in the county courthouse or such other places as the CBMI chair may designate with due regard to the rights, safety, and comfort of the person.